fusion809/fusion809.github.io-old/_posts/2015-10-31-an-introduction-to-bash-scripting.md

 <tr>
 <td><code>|</code></td>
 <td>This is called a <b>pipe</b> and it sends the output of a command through another.
 For example, <code>A | B</code> does A and sends its output through B.</td>
-<td>The following example downloads the source code tarball of the 1.1.0 release of Atom and pipes it through tar and gzip to decompress it.
+<td>The following example downloads the source code tarball of the 1.1.0 release of Atom and pipes it through tar and gzip to decompress it.<br/>
 {% highlight bash %}
 wget -qO- https://github.com/atom/atom/archive/v1.1.0.tar.gz | tar -xz
 {% endhighlight %}</td>